minhuits/bloc_arch_flow/README.md

 ### 1. MVI (Model-View-Intent) Pattern Support

 The `BlocArchMvi` abstract class helps you manage **one-off side effects (Effects)** separately from the **state**.
-For example, you can handle UI actions like showing a snackbar or navigating to a new screen independently from state changes, which clearly separates UI and business logic.
+For example, you can handle UI actions like showing a snackbar or navigating to a new screen independently of state changes, which clearly separates UI and business logic.

 * `mviEffects`: A stream for the UI to subscribe to and process side effects.